 “Self-seeking” means strife or contentiousness.
-A “self-seeking” person is someone who is always in the business of electioneers and intrigues for office.
-He puts himself forward and doing so he is a partisan and fractious.
+A “self-seeking” person is always in the business of electioneers and intrigues for office.
+He puts himself forward, and doing so, he is partisan and fractious.
 He uses any means to gain his ends.
 The ends justify the means.
 Above all, he is self-seeking.
 He does everything for personal gain and ambition.

 in your hearts,

 The “heart” is the basis for our motivation.
 This is where we believe or disbelieve and from where our speech originates.
 The issue is not external but internal.

 Pr.
 4:23, “Keep your heart with all diligence,

 For out of it spring the issues of life.”

 Matt.
 15:19, “For out of the heart proceed evil thoughts, murders, adulteries, fornications, thefts, false witness, blasphemies.”

 Luke 24:25, “Then He said to them, ‘O foolish ones, and slow of heart to believe in all that the prophets have spoken!’”

 Acts 8:37, “Then Philip said, ‘If you believe with all your heart, you may.’”